tgo93/xStitch/readme.md

 Serve a place to identify each colour

-To Work On:
+---

+### TODO

-Develop a user interface for finding image, handing to program etc Provide link to website to identify colours and/or find strings Include support for coloured beads - essentially the same process with a different link
+- Develop a user interface for finding image, handing to program etc
+- Provide link to website to identify colours and/or find strings
+- Include support for coloured beads - essentially the same process with a different link

-Addons:
+---

+### Add Ons

 root.filename = filedialog.askopenfilename(initialdir="/", title="Select image", filetypes=(("jpeg files", "*.jpg"), ("all files", "*.*")))

+---